Last updated on May 19, 2026

 Jeweled Lotus

 The last fast mana card banned from Commander in September 2024 was Jeweled Lotus.
-While banning all three pieces (and a bird that no format enjoyed playing against) caused a major uproar in the community, I wouldnโ€™t disagree with banning just one of these while keeping the rest alive, Dockside Extortionist being the most reasonable option.
-Still, casting your commander on turn 1 can quickly make entire boards one-sided, so it's about the pros and cons of this decision.
+While banning all three pieces caused a major uproar in the community, I wouldnโ€™t disagree with banning just one of these while keeping the rest alive, Dockside Extortionist being the most reasonable option.
+Still, casting your commander on turn 1 can quickly make entire boards one-sided, so there were pros and cons to the decision.

 #3.
 Power Nine Moxes

-Mox Emerald, Mox Jet, Mox Pearl, Mox Ruby, and Mox Sapphire form the vast majority of the Power Nine, and theyโ€™re considered among the best cards you could open during a Vintage Cube.
+Mox Emerald, Mox Jet, Mox Pearl, Mox Ruby, and Mox Sapphire form the vast majority of the Power Nine, and theyโ€™re considered among the best cards you could open during a Vintage Cube draft.
 Theyโ€™re without a doubt some of the best fast mana cards ever printed.

 #2.
 Black Lotus